 Advancements In The Façade Materials And Technologies

-Thermo-bimetals are alloys which contains two separate metals layered on top of each other.
-Developed by the combination of steel and copper, this product is capable of bending or reshaping itself when exposing to sunlight, ultimately to provide shade without using electricity.
+Thermo-bimetals are alloys that contain two separate metals layered on top of each other.
+Developed by the combination of steel and copper, this product is capable of bending or reshaping itself when exposed to sunlight, ultimately providing shade without using electricity.
 The sheet of this thermo-bimetal has many cuts and fenestrations that provide adequate ventilation by capturing the hot air as it rises and releasing it outside.
 A one-of-a-kind material that can operate on its own to provide shade, light, and air, designed to function in a hot climate, it is an incredibly smart product ready to be explored in all capacities.

-According to Sum, designing more energy efficient façade system and window installations in a way that makes the buildings use natural light and provide thermal comfort to the occupants are the major advancements.
-Another advancement is the addition of dynamic elements, for example the roofs can be programmed to open to get the fresh air inside the building and at the same, the shading can be adjusted automatically.
+According to Sum, designing more energy-efficient façade systems and window installations in a way that makes the buildings use natural light and provide thermal comfort to the occupants are the major advancements.
+Another advancement is the addition of dynamic elements, for example, the roofs can be programmed to open to get the fresh air inside the building and at the same, the shading can be adjusted automatically.

 Preferred Façade / Fenestration Materials

 Cordero believes that it should vary project by project depending on the specific priorities in the brief.
 The architectural aspirations, energy targets, budget, fire requirements, etc. will weigh in differently on each project.
 Where possible, the material selection should take advantage of the local resources, manufacturing capabilities, and the lessons learned from local vernacular architecture.